 - have any other medical conditions

-- Adapalene gel, 0.3% comes in a pump.
-Depress the pump to dispense a small amount of Adapalene gel, 0.3% and spread a thin layer over the entire face and any other affected area.
+• Pump: Depress the pump to dispense a small amount of Adapalene Gel, 0.3% and spread a thin layer over the entire face and any other affected areas.

 - You should avoid weather extremes such as wind and cold as this may cause irritation to your skin.